sebadel/adventofcode2020/README.md

  - Took ~1.5h to reach acceptable performance (execution time: 57sec).
  - Interesting to notice that removing the counter (n 'if' statement) didn't reduce the execution speed.
  - Trimmed 2 secs by using IndexErrors instead of testing index validity: ~55sec.
  - Trimmed 2 secs by using Python 3.6.8 instead of Python 2.7.16.
  - No impact when using a list instead of a dict to hold the numbers.
  - ~39sec using a Memory class (day15b.py)

+# Day 16:
+## Part 1:
+ - As usual, pretty straightforward

+## Part 2:
+ - Quickly came to the solution but it took a serious amount of troubleshooting to understand a function was returning an int or None if not found; later on, this value was tested with "if value:".
+The side effect of this is that this became False if the function returned an index of 0 :(((
+ - On to day 17 now, personal record broken at this point ;)

 # Interesting links
 ## Utility from salt-die